Putin foe Alexei Navalny is buried in Moscow as thousands attend under heavy police presence

 After the short church service, thousands marched to the nearby Borisovskoye Cemetery, where the police were also out in force.

+The coffin was then lowered into the ground.
+In keeping with his irreverent sense of humor, music from the “The Terminator 2" was played, a movie his allies said he considered “the best in the world.”

-Mourners streamed by his open grave, throwing handfuls of soil at the coffin as a large crowd waited at the cemetery's entrance.
+Mourners streamed by his open grave, tossing handfuls of soil onto the coffin as a large crowd waited at the cemetery's entrance.

 Lyudmila Navalnaya spent eight days trying to get authorities to release her son's body following his Feb.
 16 death at Penal Colony No. 3 in the town of Kharp, in the Yamalo-Nenets region about 1,900 kilometers (1,200 miles) northeast of Moscow.